joefilippello/mirror-pi/README.md

 By applying the following settings boot logs and splash screens will be hidden.

-Remove the following option from the exisitng kernel options:
+Remove the following option from the existing kernel options:

 * `console=tty1` By removing this option the output will not be written to `tty1`.